Plan of the hot room in

-Erasmus Wilson's Turkish Bath, Richmond Hill, London
+Erasmus Wilson's Turkish Bath, Richmond Hill, London:

-Floor plan of the Erasmus Wilson's Turkish bath at Richmond Hill
+Plan of Erasmus Wilson's Turkish bath

 KEY